 You might also like WhoIsHostingThis for its straightforward approach and useful host comparison feature.

-Anyway, now you have 4 ways to verify a host's credibility: web hosting forums, the host's own support forum (that is if they have one), plus websites where the reviews are reasonably believable.
+Anyway, now you have 4 ways to verify a host’s credibility:

 Notes of caution